 If a response is not received within three working days, the referrer should contact local authority children’s social care again and, if necessary, ask to speak to a line manager to establish progress.

-If the referrer disagrees with the decisions made by children’s social care, they may consider making a complaint under the local complaint procedure or raise the matter under the relevant LSCB escalation policy.
+If the referrer disagrees with the decisions made by another agency, they may consider raising their concerns under the relevant local multi-agency escalation policy.

 The child and parents/carers should be routinely informed about local procedures for raising complaints and local advocacy services.

 Where there is to be no further children's social care action, feedback should be provided to the child, the family and referrers.
 This should include the reasons why a case may not meet the statutory threshold to be considered by local authority children's social care for assessment and suggestions for other sources of more suitable support.

 Where it becomes clear that statutory intervention maybe needed, local authority children’s social care is responsible for making rigorous enquires to map who is involved in that child and family’s life.